How Much Car Can I Afford?

 The Bottom Line

+The best car you can afford is one that gets you where you need to go reliably without compromising your other financial goals.
 Remember: a car is a depreciating asset.
-Every dollar you don't spend on a car is a dollar that can grow in your retirement account, emergency fund, or investments.
+Every dollar you don't spend on a car is a dollar that can grow in your retirement account.